Private beta for teams testing model reasoning against markets

 Inside a session

-The goal is not a polished paragraph about markets.
-The goal is a notebook, recipe run, debate record, or signal view that can be opened, inspected, rerun, and improved.
+The goal is not a polished paragraph that sounds plausible.
+The goal is a notebook, recipe run, debate record, forecast, or signal view that can be opened, inspected, rerun, and scored when reality catches up.

-- Notebook artifacts.
-Generated notebooks include markdown, code, provenance metadata, validation events, and lineage extraction.
+• Notebook artifacts.
+Generated notebooks include markdown, code, provenance metadata, validation events, lineage extraction, and bias checks.

-- Decision artifacts.
-Trading-panel debates keep the analyst stages, evidence, verdict, and performance view together.
+• Decision artifacts.
+Debates and forecasts keep the analyst lenses, evidence, conviction, resolution criteria, and performance view together.

 ### Portfolio construction